 The Academy is chartered by the State Board for Charter Schools.
+It is accredited by the American Academy for Liberal Education.

 North Phoenix Preparatory Academy is a non -profit 501 (c) (3) corporation governed by a Governing Board of Directors and is a part of the Great Hearts network of schools.
 Great Hearts Academies contract with Great Hearts Arizona, a non- profit management organization, to support its members schools with curriculum, data management, faculty orientation and professional development, human resources services, business management (such as accounting), special education services, standard policies and procedures, and the development of funding and facility opportunities.